JYU-IBA/jibal/INSTALL.md

         $ make
         $ sudo make install

-3. If you get an error when trying to run a program using Jibal (for example *jibaltool*) that looks like this:
+3. If you get an error when trying to run a program using JIBAL (for example *jibaltool*) that looks like this:

-        "error while loading shared libraries: libJibal.so.0: cannot open shared object file: No such file or directory"
+        "error while loading shared libraries: libjibal.so.0: cannot open shared object file: No such file or directory"

    You should add the the path where libraries were installed (typically /usr/local/lib) to LD_LIBRARY_PATH for example by adding this line to your .bashrc or .profile

         export LD_LIBRARY_PATH="$LD_LIBRARY_PATH:/usr/local/lib"

+    Running `ldconfig` as root may also help.

 ## Installation instructions for MacOS:
 1. Install [Homebrew](https://brew.sh/)